Saturday, January 25 at 7:00 pm

-The Old Labor Hall is hosting a gala evening celebrating the life and music of Chilean musician and political activist Victor Jara.
+The Old Labor Hall is hosting a special film, written and produced by Burlingtonian John Summa, celebrating the life and music of Chilean musician and political activist Victor Jara.

 - Film The Resurrection of Victor Jara

 - Q&A with writer and producer, John Summa

 Victor Jara was at the forefront of a roots music revival during the tumultuous 1960s in Chile and across Latin America.
 A theater director, musician, activist and teacher, Victor transformed folk music into a revolutionary social movement known as Nuevo Cancionero (“New Songbook”).
 Jara joined folk-based music with socially-committed lyrics to help inspire movements for social change in Latin America, Portugal, and Spain during the 1970s and 1980s.